hackingmaterials/matminer/docs_rst/index.rst

 * Let us know about areas of the code that are difficult to understand or use.
 * Contribute code!
 Fork our `Github repo <https://github.com/hackingmaterials/matminer>`_ and make a pull request.

-Submit all questions and contact to the Google group (coming soon!).
+Submit all questions and contact to the `Google group <https://groups.google.com/forum/#!forum/matminer>`_

 A full list of contributors can be found :doc:`here. </contributors>`